Farmer

 Who we would like to support

-The target group of the proposed Living Lab includes school children and their families, local producers, and school staff, among others.
-The children are likely to be of different ages, genders, ethnicities, and socio-economic backgrounds.
-The families are diverse and may face different challenges and opportunities, such as time and financial constraints.
-The producers are likely to be small-scale, local, and often informal.
-The school staff are likely to be teachers, cooks, administrators, and support staff, and may have different roles, responsibilities, and incentives.
+Furthermore, the target group includes school children and their families, local producers, and school staff.
+The children involved are likely to be of different ages, genders, ethnicities, and socio-economic backgrounds, while the families are diverse and may face various challenges and opportunities, such as time and financial constraints.
+The producers are often small-scale, local, and informal.
+The school staff, including teachers, cooks, administrators, support staff, and management, may have different roles, responsibilities, and incentives.

-The participants may experience different vulnerabilities and risks depending on their specific situation and context.
-Children may be at risk of food waste, unhealthy diets, and chronic diseases.
-Families may be at risk of food insecurity, malnutrition, and social isolation.
-Producers may be at risk of market volatility, food safety, and social exclusion.
-School staff may be at risk of job insecurity, workload, and stress.
-The study aims to minimize these vulnerabilities and risks and to maximize the benefits and opportunities of the project.
+Participants may experience different vulnerabilities and risks depending on their specific situation and context.
+Children may be at risk of unhealthy diets and chronic diseases.
+Families may face food insecurity, malnutrition, and social isolation.
+Producers may encounter market volatility, food safety issues, and social exclusion.
+School staff may deal with job insecurity, workload, and stress.
+The study aims to minimize these vulnerabilities and risks while maximizing the benefits and opportunities of the project.

 What’s coming next

-The first steps for this project will include:
+The next steps for this project will include:

 1. Conducting a needs assessment to determine the specific food-related challenges and vulnerabilities of the target communities, including factors such as food insecurity, malnutrition, and access to healthy and culturally appropriate foods.